lankydan/corda-services-multi-threading-flows/corda-multi-threading.md

 ### The slow synchronous solution

 Before we look at the asynchronous solution, it will be beneficial to have a quick look at the code we will be moving from.
-Below is the code from `ReplyToMessagesFlow`, I don't want to go through all of the underlying code and instead only want to focus on the code relevant to this post:
+Below is the code from `ReplyToMessagesFlow`.
+I don't want to go through all of the underlying code and instead only want to focus on the code relevant to this post:
 ```kotlin
 @InitiatingFlow
 @StartableByRPC